dominion-dev/dominion-ecs-java/dominion-ecs-api/README.md

 ### Class Entity

 The entity identifies a single item and is represented as a unique integer value within a Dominion.

+### Class Results

+The results of selecting entities that have a certain set of components and, optionally, a state.

 ## Support Dominion